GooTechnologies/learn/tutorials/create/html-component-interaction/index.md

 indent: 1
 difficulty_overall: 1
 contains_scripts: true
+tags: HTML, pick, GooRunner
+achievements: Getting the name of a clicked entity,
+duration: 15 minutes
+short_description: There may be times when you want to click something in the scene, and have it affect an HTML Entity.
+This tutorial will show you how to do this.
+thumbnail: tutorials\create\html-component-interaction\thumbnail.jpg
 ---
-There may be times when you will want to click something in the scene, and have it affect the HTML Entity.
-This example will show how to click different things in the scene, and have it tell us the name of the entity we clicked.

 <a href="selectedDone.png"><img class="size-medium wp-image-1043 aligncenter" src="selectedDone.png" alt="selectedDone" /></a>